ECMWF weather data soon open to public [2rd part]

 Météo-France GRIB files finally for free

-2 Replies to “ECMWF weather data soon open to the public [2rd part]”
+2 Replies to "ECMWF weather data soon to be open to the public [2rd part]”

 1. Done.
-Many maps are available on their site.
+Many maps are available on their website.
 There is really something to study.
-But beware, many maps are reserved for specialists or amateurs of ensemble forecasting and other statistical tools.
+But be careful, many maps are reserved for specialists or amateurs of ensemble forecasts and other statistical tools.

 Comments are closed.